 Best Muay Thai Glove Brands

-Everyone has their own preference when it comes to Muay Thai gloves.
+Everyone has their preference when it comes to Muay Thai gloves.
 Their are dozens of brands that offer different types of gloves, so it can be difficult to choose something that works for you.
 The key to finding a quality glove is to find something that suits your needs.
-There are a number of different brands that you can choose from so it often comes down to availability and preference in size and fitting.
+There are different brands that you can choose from so it often comes down to availability and preference in size and fitting.

 As mentioned above, what sets Muay Thai gloves apart from traditional boxing gloves is the ability to open up the hands to grab on in the clinch.
 This is why you need specific Muay Thai gloves when you train Muay Thai.

 As a general rule of thumb, you want to purchase Muay Thai gloves that are made in Thailand.
-I have tried other North American brands before and they don’t have the seem quality and feel as the Thai manufacturers.
+I have tried other North American brands before, and they don’t have the seem quality and feel as the Thai manufacturers.
 Most of these other companies get their gloves made over in Pakistan for cheap, which you can tell when you use them.

-My Top 3 Recommended Brands
+The Top 3 Recommended Brands

 They have a pair of gloves that can suit the needs of pretty much anyone.
 Whether you want a simple looking glove or a fancy design, Twins Special has a huge selection.
 You can’t go wrong with Twins Muay Thai Gloves (see our Twins Boxing glove review)